Stratio/Decision/examples/README.md

 * For more options, type **vagrant**.
 * This virtual machine executes:
       + Stratio Streaming
+      + Stratio Streaming Shell
       + Apache Kafka
       + Apache Zookeeper
       + Stratio Cassandra
 * By default the machine ip is: 10.10.10.10
+* To validate that all is working, run **vagrant ssh**.
+Then, run **streaming-shell**.
+If you can see the streaming shell logo, all is working ok.

 ## License